Adarsh9111/Autoauto/README.md

 If the csv_uri is missing from the arguments, automatically fetches the list of top 500 stocks in the US market and attempts to download historical data for the input time range

+### Mean reversion strategy

+To simulate the mean reversion strategy, ensure that the data is present in the /data folder.
+Execute this command:

+`python3 scripts/mean_reversion.py --lookback=5`

+where the lookback can be changed to any value.

+The output is the aggregated PnL in basis points achieved by trading over the entire set of stocks present in data